Overview of Emotional Support & Well-Being Services for Duke Postdocs and their Families

 - Individuals may call and talk with a healthcare professional who has experience as a supportive and compassionate listener.
 Practical resources to support you and your family are also available.

-- This is not a clinical service and does not offer fitness for duty evaluations.
-The content of the calls will be confidential and there is no documentation in a caller’s medical record.
+- The content of the calls will be confidential and there is no documentation in a caller’s medical record.
 In the event that a caller reports an acute safety concern, the team member will need to share information to connect the caller with the support to ensure safety.

-- Telephone and video sessions are easy to access through a smartphone, tablet or laptop.
+- Personal Assistance Service (PAS) is the faculty/employee assistance program of Duke University and Health System.
+Our staff of licensed professionals offers assessment, short-term counseling, and referrals to help resolve a range of personal, work, and family problems.
+PAS services are available at no charge to benefits-eligible Duke postdocs and their family members.
+Telephone and video sessions are easy to access through a smartphone, tablet or laptop.
 For an appointment, visit https://pas.duke.edu/ or call the PAS office at 919-416-1727.

 - Duke offers both outpatient and inpatient behavioral health and substance abuse benefits under each of our medical plans.
 Benefits are administered through Cigna Behavioral Health.
 Cigna Behavioral Health now allows video visits for patients seeing a participating in-network provider.
 The co-pay is the same as an in-person visit.